 - 3.3 The Environmental Assessment (Scotland) Act 2005 places a duty on the Council to identify and assess the environmental consequences of its proposals. - 3.4 Under the provisions of the Local Government in Scotland Act 2003 the Council has to discharge its duties in a way which contributes to the achievement of sustainable development.
 In terms of the Climate Change Act, the Council has a general duty to demonstrate its commitment to sustainability and the community, environmental and economic impacts of its actions. - 3.5 The information contained within this report has been considered under the Act.
 However, no action is required as the Act does not apply to the matters presented in this report.

 4. Consultation

 Internal

-4.1 The Head of Planning and Development has been consulted in the preparation of this report.
+4.1 The Head of Planning and Development, Housing Department, Environment Services and Safer Communities have been consulted in the preparation of this report.

 External